|Lanius Bird Tours

 |Single room supplement

-All Flights, All ground transport, Accommodation, All Meals, Drinking water, All excursions listed in the itinerary and Guiding services throughout.
+All Flights, Visas, All ground transportonce in Cuba, Accommodation, All Meals, Drinking water, All excursions listed in the itinerary and Guiding services throughout.

 Additional drinks, Insurance and Items of a personal nature.